Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/klaw-db-connection.md

 teams, and owners.
 This allows the system to track and manage access to resources within an organization/team.
 By default, Klaw uses a file-based database.
-However, you can also configure Klaw to use various RDBMS, such as MySQL, Oracle, or PostgreSQL.
+However, you can also configure Klaw to use various RDBMS, such as MySQL, Oracle, or PostgreSQL®.

 The configuration for the default file-based database in Klaw is specified in the `application.properties` file in the core